 Detailed chemical composition

-To get further chemical information and confirmed as well the previous analysis we investigated a specific day by high-resolution peak fitting.
+To get further chemical information we investigated a specific day by high-resolution peak fitting.
 A revealing way to present and compare qualitatively mass spectra is the mass defect plot (Schobesberger et al., 2013; Bianchi et al., 2014).
 In those plots, the abscissa represents the measured m/z of the compounds and the ordinate their mass defect, which is the difference between the exact mass and the nominal mass (e.g., the exact mass of oxygen 16O is 15.9949 Th and its mass defect is thus − 0.0051 Th).
 In these plots, the symbol size is proportional to the peak intensity.
-However, these peaks can have an intensity that differ by orders of magnitude and we use logarithmic scale to present the concentration.
+However, these peaks can have an intensity that differ by orders of magnitude so we use logarithmic scale to present the concentration.
 As a result, it is difficult to see the differences in quantitates looking at the size of the dots.
-The difference in intensities is more clear in Figure 5.
+Therefore, the differences in intensities is more clear in Figure 5.

 In Figure 2, we show mass defect plots of the negative ambient ions and gas phase molecules (in the plot the neutral molecules are attached to the ligand that in this case is NO3−) during the night (23:00 – 03:00; top panels) and during the day (09:00 – 13:00; bottom panels) on April 20th 2013.
 In all the four mass defect plots, the coloured filled dots correspond to the identified group of compounds described in the legend and the unfilled dots represent the unidentified species.